Attitude Era: Criticism and backlash

+WWF programming also became accused by opposers of having been turned into "trash TV".
+However, the WWF was not alone since there had been a general rise of popularity in trash TV at the time of the Attitude Era.
 In late 1999, Parents Television Council (PTC) founder L. Brent Bozell III began a campaign to pressure companies to pull advertising from WWF programming, due to the content becoming characterized by "cheap sex, vulgarity and violence of the most sadistic sort".
 Many Fortune 500 companies had been keen to associate themselves with the WWF due to their transformation into "theater-in-the-round redone as 'roid rage, jam-packed with charismatic, monumental players, prime-time-worthy production values, and labyrinthine plot machinations".
-Having lost several advertisers, the campaign forced the WWF to change the content portrayed on their programming, in particular SmackDown, with McMahon saying that there would be "less aggression, less-colorful language, less sexuality", and controversial characters would be appearing less frequently.
+Having lost several advertisers for SmackDown, which as a broadcast TV show would de facto adhere to stricter standards compared to cable TV, the campaign forced the WWF to change the content portrayed on their programming, with McMahon saying that there would be "less aggression, less-colorful language, less sexuality", and controversial characters would be appearing less frequently.